willyywt/willyywt.github.io/about.md

 中文翻译：随性写，技术性的博客一般只写英文，不翻译；非技术性的随缘直接用中文写

-## No Comments?
-This is a personal blog, and I don't want to be a moderator for my personal blog.

-If you have any suggestions for improvement, send me a pull request: [github.com/willyywt/willyywt.github.io/pulls](https://github.com/willyywt/willyywt.github.io/pulls).
-Remember I am not always on the mood for reviewing pull requests.

 ## Theme
 The site's theme is forked from the jekyll "moving" theme (git repo [github.com/huangyz0918/moving](https://github.com/huangyz0918/moving/)).
 For my additions to the theme, see my blog post [My blog theme: jekyll 'moving' theme with more features](theme.html)

 ## Site's git repo
 [github.com/willyywt/willyywt.github.io](https://github.com/willyywt/willyywt.github.io/)

-## Hello World announce (First blog)
-The very first "hello world" page: [Github Pages Hello World](2021/10/17/hello-github-pages.html).

-Initially just hello world but has evolved to a meta page now which discusses my motivations and some possible plans behind the blog.